 3. Give a screening test that helps identify children with depression.

 3. Ask questions, address concerns, and offer advice about your child's:

 Eating.
 At this age, kids should begin making healthy food choices on their own.
 Your child's diet should include lean protein, whole grains, fruits and vegetables, and low-fat dairy.
-Kids this age should get 3 cups (720 ml) of low-fat or nonfat milk (or equivalent low-fat or nonfat dairy products) daily.
+Kids this age should get 3 cups (720 ml) of low-fat or nonfat milk (or of low-fat or nonfat dairy products) daily.
 Aim for five servings of fruits and vegetables per day.
-Limit foods and drinks that are high in sugar and fat.
+Limit high-sugar and high-fat foods and drinks.

 Growth and development.
 By 12 years, it's common for many kids to:

 - In girls, puberty usually starts when they're between 8 and 13 with breast development and the appearance of pubic hair.
 Menstruation usually follows about 2 years after breast development begins.

 - In boys, testicular enlargement is the first sign of puberty.
 It happens around age 11, but may start as early as 9 years and as late as 15.
 Penile lengthening and the appearance of pubic hair follow.